karnotxyz/madara-get-started/README.md

 ### Setup

 > You will need Node.js to use these scripts.
+These scripts were tested on Node version v20.5.1

 ```
 git clone https://github.com/karnotxyz/madara-get-started